Atlas-OS/Atlas/src/README.md

 9. Done!
 ## Contributing

-### Creating scripts and making them accessible
+### Creating Scripts
-First, you'll need to [add a flag/argument](https://github.com/Atlas-OS/Atlas/blob/4d0b53506631be2dda469dce3330722507e9aaec/atlas-config.bat#L65) to `atlas-config.bat`.
+First, you'll need to [add a flag/argument](https://github.com/Atlas-OS/Atlas/blob/628f8305a116f2cc7d6eff258952961b83b9647f/src/20H2/AtlasModules/atlas-config.bat#L44) to `atlas-config.bat`.
 This will allow it to be called from a seperate script on the desktop.

-For this we will use the [Bluetooth Disable Script](https://github.com/Atlas-OS/Atlas/blob/4d0b53506631be2dda469dce3330722507e9aaec/atlas-config.bat#L529) as an example.
+For this we will use the [Bluetooth Disable Script](hhttps://github.com/Atlas-OS/Atlas/blob/628f8305a116f2cc7d6eff258952961b83b9647f/src/20H2/AtlasModules/atlas-config.bat#L1235) as an example.

 ```batch
 :: the :btD flag is part of allowing the script to be called when a specific flag is used, as mentioned previously.
 :btD